Theodore Roosevelt High School (Iowa)

 Theodore Roosevelt High School, usually referred to simply as Roosevelt High School or TRHS, is a public secondary school located on the west side of Des Moines, Iowa.
 It is one of five secondary schools in the Des Moines Independent Community School District, and was named after the 26th President of the United States, Theodore Roosevelt.

 History

 The construction of the building in which TRHS is housed was initiated in 1922 by Proudfoot, Bird, and Rawson and opened in 1924 with 1,282 students.
 The final cost to build was $1,331,600.
-The building's design has won many awards and is considered one of 50 most significant buildings in Iowa by PBS.
+The building's design has won many awards and is considered one of 50 most significant buildings in the state by Iowa PBS.
 The building is on both the State and National Register of Historic Places.

 Curriculum

 Students must be enrolled in physical education at least one semester each year and complete CPR certification.
 They are also required to take core academic courses in order to graduate and receive a diploma.
 These include Social Studies, English, Mathematics, Science, and Art.